echasnovski/mini.nvim/readmes/mini-files.md

   content = {
     -- Predicate for which file system entries to show filter = nil,
+    -- What prefix to show to the left of file system entry prefix = nil,
     -- In which order to show file system entries sort = nil,
   },